simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 ## Conclusion

-By creating application specific abstractions, we prevent our code from taking unnecessary dependencies on external code, making them more flexible, testable and maintainable.
-We can define simple adapter implementations for the abstractions we need to use, while hiding the details of connecting to external code.
-This allows our application to use our container of choice (and supports a [container-less](https://blog.ploeh.dk/2014/06/10/pure-di/) approach).
+By creating application-specific abstractions, you prevent your code from taking unnecessary dependencies on external code, making it more flexible, testable and maintainable.
+You can define simple adapter implementations for the abstractions you need to use, while hiding the details of connecting to external code.
+This allows your application to use your container of choice (and supports a [container-less](https://blog.ploeh.dk/2014/06/10/pure-di/) approach).
 This approach is part of a set of principles and practices that is been taught by experts like Robert C. Martin and others for decades already.
 Don’t ignore these practices, embrace them and be both productive and successful.